DANS-KNAW/easy-stage-dataset/README.md

 ARGUMENTS for easy-stage-fileItem
 ---------------------------------

       -i, --dataset-id  <arg>            id of the dataset in Fedora that should receive the file to stage (requires
                                          file-path).
 If omitted the trailing argument
-                                       csf-file is required
+                                         csv-file is required
-    -d, --datastream-location  <arg>   http URL to redirect to --format  <arg>                dcterms property format, the mime type of the file (default 'application/octet-stream')
-    -p, --path-in-dataset  <arg>       the path that the file should get in the dataset, a staged digital object is created for the file and the ancestor folders that don't yet exist in the dataset
+      -d, --datastream-location  <arg>   http URL to redirect to -p, --path-in-dataset  <arg>       the path that the file should get in the dataset, a staged digital object is created for the file and the ancestor folders that don't yet exist in the dataset
-    -s, --size  <arg>                  Size in bytes of the file data --help                         Show help message
+      -s, --size  <arg>                  Size in bytes of the file data --format  <arg>                dcterms property format, the mime type of the file (default 'application/octet-stream')

+          --accessible-to  <arg>         specifies the accessibility of the file item;
+                                         either one of
+                                         [ANONYMOUS,KNOWN,RESTRICTED_REQUEST,RESTRICTED_GROUP,NONE]
+                                         (defaults to ANONYMOUS)
+          --creator-role  <arg>          specifies the role of the file item creator;
+                                         either one of [DEPOSITOR,ARCHIVIST] (defaults
+                                         to DEPOSITOR)
+          --owner-id  <arg>              specifies the id of the owner/creator of the file item (defaults to the one configured in the application configuration file)
+          --visible-to  <arg>            specifies the visibility of the file item;
+                                         either one of
+                                         [ANONYMOUS,KNOWN,RESTRICTED_REQUEST,RESTRICTED_GROUP,NONE]
+                                         (defaults to NONE)
+          --help                         Show help message
           --version                      Show version of this program

      trailing arguments:
       csv-file (not required)                 a comma separated file with one column for each option (additional columns are
                                               ignored) and one set of options per line staged-digital-object-sets (required)   The resulting directory with Staged Digital Object directories per dataset
                                               (will be created if it does not exist)

 INSTALLATION AND CONFIGURATION
 ------------------------------